April 10, 2023

 passed through a

 object, passed to

-The final pieces required to create the rendering pipeline are
+The final pieces we need for our rendering pipeline are

 the pipeline layout, which specifies the bind group layouts used by the pipeline;

 and the depth/stencil state.

 The primitive topology is also be specified in this structure; however, the default

 Rendering in WebGPU takes place during a Render Pass, which is

 described through a

 The render pass descriptor specifies the images to bind to the targets